Massachusetts Environmental Collaborative

 Friends of the Middlesex Fells Reservation

 Their mission is to protect and preserve the natural and historic resources of the Middlesex Fells Reservation.
-They also assist the Department of Conservation and Recreation (DCR - formerly the MDC) in educating the public about the natural, cultural and appropriate recreational features in the Fells.
+They also assist the Department of Conservation and Recreation (DCR) in educating the public about the natural, cultural and appropriate recreational features in the Fells.

 Garden Club Federation of Massachusetts

-Aiding in the protection and conservation of natural resources, the Garden Club Federation pomotes civic beauty and roadside improvements and encourages the art of gardening and study of horticluture, floriculture and the landscape.
+Aiding in the protection and conservation of natural resources, the Garden Club Federation promotes civic beauty and roadside improvements and encourages the art of gardening and study of horticulture, floriculture and the landscape.